 Harold Washington College (HWC) has the highest student transfer rate within the City Colleges of Chicago.
 In fiscal year 2019, 55.2 percent of HWC students who completed an associate degree transferred to a four-year college or university within two years of completing their credential.
 The Transfer Leadership Class (TLC) program was implemented in Fall 2015 to prepare more students for graduation, as well as provide tools and resources to help them transfer into a 4-year institution.
 The noncredit bearing classes are offered in five-week sessions, with two sections offered each semester, giving students ample opportunities to participate.
 The class guides students through the transfer process, giving them the individualized support necessary to achieve their goals.
 Students in the class learn about the colleges and universities that provide up to full-funding, how to read a financial aid award letter, how to prepare for a successful admissions interview, and how to identify scholarships for which they are qualified.
 The TLC is free to all City Colleges of Chicago students.
 Many students who have attended the TLC program have been awarded full-tuition funding, including housing and meal plans for their transfer schools.
 Approximately 249 students have taken the noncredit Transfer Leadership Class since the spring of 2019.
-Reflective of Harold Washington College's students in the class are encouraged to apply for the prestigious Jack Kent Cooke Transfer Scholarship, a national scholarship that awards students up to \$40,000 a year for up to three years at their transfer school.
+Reflective of Harold Washington College's student population, the majority of students in the class are students of color.
+High-achieving students in the class are encouraged to apply for the prestigious Jack Kent Cooke Transfer Scholarship, a national scholarship that awards students up to \$40,000 a year for up to three years at their transfer school.
 In fiscal year 2019, Harold Washington College had three Jack Kent Cooke Transfer Scholarship winners, and two of those winners were members of the TLC.